The Amplituhedron BCFW Triangulation: Structure of BCFW Cells

 \begin{rmk} For a chord diagram $D \in \mathcal{CD}_{n,k}$ the name of the Algorithm~\ref{construct-matrix} denotes its output matrix,

 where, unless stated otherwise, the $4k$ real variables are assigned positive values.
-Given~$D$, the resulting $M$ lies in a single positroid cell, regardless of this assignment, by Proposition~\ref{positroid maps}.
+Given~$D$, the row-span of the resulting~$M$ lies in a single positroid cell $S$, regardless of this assignment in $(0,\infty)^{4k}$, by Proposition~\ref{positroid maps}, and we later show that this is a homeomorphism to~$S$.
 By common abuse of notation, here and throughout this paper, we regard a matrix as the point in the Grassmannian that it represents, and thus we can write: $M \in \Gr_{k,n}$.
 For a point in the nonnegative Grassmannian, it is assumed that $M$ has nonnegative Pl\"ucker coordinates, rather than nonpositive.
-We occasionally omit the variables and write \textsc{construct-matrix}(D).
+We occasionally omit the $4k$ variables and write \textsc{construct-matrix}(D).
 See~\cite{evenzohar2022bcfw} for a Sage implementation of this algorithm. \end{rmk}

 Chord diagrams retain the key property that no two chords cross.
-Hence, once the algorithm starts handling the head of a chord, it processes all its descendants before handling its tail and moving on.
+Hence, once the algorithm starts handling the end of a chord, it processes all its descendants before handling its start and moving on.
 This means that the construction actually admits a recursive nature.
 This viewpoint is useful for the analysis.
 We therefore describe a recursive formulation of the algorithm, equivalent to the iterative one above.

-With this definition, running \textsc{sub-construct-matrix}(\emph{top}(D), 1, $n$) is equivalent to the above algorithm \textsc{construct-matrix}(D), as the two algorithms can be seen to apply the same matrix operations in the same order.
+With this definition, running \textsc{sub-construct-matrix}(\emph{top}(D), 1, $n$) is equivalent to the above algorithm \textsc{construct-matrix}(D), as the two algorithms can be seen to apply the same matrix operation in the same order.
 The input \emph{top}(D) is the sequence of top chords, ordered last to first.

 We now prove that the algorithm generates a domino matrix.
 Specifically, it generates the domino matrix that corresponds to the given chord diagram according to Definition~\ref{def:domino_entries}.
 Moreover, this domino matrix satisfies the sign rules of Definition~\ref{def:domino_signs}.